 The Appraised Value is the value of your home after state-mandated limitations on value increases for residential homesteads is factored in.
 This value is set by the Tarrant County Appraisal District.
 In Texas the appraised value of a homestead may increase no more than 10% per year.

 The Taxable Value is the Appraised Value minus Exemptions.
 The tax rate is applied to the Taxable Value to determine your tax bill.

 To lower your home's taxable value and your tax bill, the City of North Richland Hills provides the following exemptions:

-If the proposed $0.585 tax rate is adopted, the average annual tax bill will increase about $73, or 7% compared to the average tax bill last year.
-It is important to note that property taxes are frozen and will not increase for those homeowners who have a senior/disabled exemption in place, property taxes are capped and will not go up.
+With a tax rate of $0.585, the average annual tax bill increased about $73 in 2018, or 7% compared to the average tax bill in 2017.
+It is important to note for homeowners who have a senior/disabled exemption in place, property taxes are capped and will not go up.
 26% of homes benefits from the senior/disabled exemption.